2015 Rhythmic Gymnastics World Championships

 The 2015 Rhythmic Gymnastics World Championships, the 34th edition, was held in Stuttgart, Germany, from September 7 to 13, 2015 at the Porsche Arena.
+It acted as a qualifying competition for the 2016 Summer Olympics.

+During a review of the competition's scoring, the International Gymnastics Federation began an investigation into the results of five judges for biased scoring.
+One judge received a warning and another was suspended for three months, which was upheld on appeal.

 Participating countries

 List of delegations participating in Championship.